Eigen-Inference Precoding for Coarsely Quantized Massive MU-MIMO System with Imperfect CSI: Numerical Studies

 \section{Numerical Studies}

-This section evaluates the performance of the new precoder via numerical simulations in comparison with five representative linear quantized precoders: MRT, WF, WFQ, ZF and QCE.
+This section evaluates the performance of the new precoder via numerical simulations, which include the evaluation of the parameter $\eta$ estimation, CSI reconstruction, and BER performance.
+For BER performance comparison, we compare the proposed precoder with five representative linear quantized precoders: MRT, WF, WFQ, ZF, and QCE.
 Each provided result is an average over 1000 independent runs.